danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="stickers.checkShortName.html" name="stickers.checkShortName">Check whether the given short name is available: stickers.checkShortName</a>

-* <a href="phone.checkGroupCall.html" name="phone.checkGroupCall">Check whether the group call Server Forwarding Unit is currently receiving the streams with the specified WebRTC source IDs: phone.checkGroupCall</a>
+* <a href="phone.checkGroupCall.html" name="phone.checkGroupCall">Check whether the group call Server Forwarding Unit is currently receiving the streams with the specified WebRTC source IDs.  : phone.checkGroupCall</a>

+* <a href="payments.canPurchasePremium.html" name="payments.canPurchasePremium">Checks whether Telegram Premium purchase is possible.
+Must be called before in-store Premium purchase, official apps only: payments.canPurchasePremium</a>

 * <a href="messages.clearAllDrafts.html" name="messages.clearAllDrafts">Clear all drafts: messages.clearAllDrafts</a>